ahad82/Greed/README.md

 Greed (Dice Game)
 `index.php` is the main file where the input can be modified or provided.
 Right now a proper interface is missing to provide input data.

+## Design
+- For each rule i have defined a class as `Single`, `Pair`, `Tripple` etc, which are all inherited from `BaseScore` class.
+- Factory pattern is used to pick up rules class using `RulesFactory` class
+- `Greed` class is the main controller which is responsible for using the factory and all the required objects.

+## Business case/rules

 - A single one (100)
 - A single five (50)
 - Triple ones [1,1,1] (1000)